lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 * Where does human judgment remain essential?
 * How do we know when AI systems are failing?
 * Who is accountable for AI-assisted decisions?
-* How do we maintain organizational culture with AI?
+* How do we maintain organisational culture with AI?
 }

 <!-- ============================================================ -->